Deakin University logo

 How to create a blog in your unit site?

-The WordPress will only release to units based on request.
-Please raise a ticket with Digital Solutions and request the ticket to be sent to Learning Environments team in DLF.
-Once the WordPress is released to your unit, you are able to use the following steps to create a blog.
+WordPress will only be available to units based on request.
+Please raise a ticket with Digital Solutions and request the ticket to be sent to the Learning Environments team in DLF.
+Once WordPress is available to your unit, you can use the following steps to create a blog.

 Site per group: Students contribute to blogs created for sub-groups within a unit of study.
 Students are assessed based on their group participation.